 Since there are no developed trails near Laura Lake, visitors may want to bring a kayak or inflatable water craft.
 The lake has extensive fingers making shoreline walking arduous.

 In case of emergency, an EPIRB (emergency position indicating radio beacon) is recommended since radio and cell phone communication is not generally possible from Laura Lake.

 Both cabins (Laura Lake, top, and Pillar Lake, bottom) are 12' x 14'

 panabode structures that sleep up to six people.
 The charge for either

-cabin is $35/night peak and $25/night for non peak.
+cabin is a flat $45 fee.
 Visitors can stay in the cabin for up to seven consecutive

 nights per month.